NicholasSynovic/research_ai-usage-in-science/README.md

 leverage our methods on non-open-access works, we make no claims to its effectiveness our efficacy.

+> TODO: Review TOS to ensure that this is accurate

 At the time of this study, both PLOS's and Nature's Terms Of Service (TOS) supported the collection, aggregation, and release of open-access works in scientific pursuit.
 Prior to bulk downloading any documents from Nature or PLOS,